How to Get a Physician to Open Your Email

 Healthcare providers aren’t as accessible to MedTech reps as they once were.
 Hospital access has been restricted since Covid, office hours can be unpredictable, and even industry conference attendance is starting to dip.
 Emails are quickly becoming your best chance to get a foot in the door.
 But there’s no doubt you’ve heard over and over that nobody opens emails.
 So how are you supposed to resolve this conflict?

 The simple answer is that you need to send good emails.
-But if creating good emails was that simple, everybody would be doing it.
+But if creating good emails was easy, everybody would be doing it.
 Let’s take a look at how AcuityMD can help you break out of the pack and target your provider prospects with emails that will make them sit up and pay attention.

 Be hyper-personalized, not hyperactive.